foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * Added support for wearing multiple armor types, it will select the best EAC and KAC, and the worst Dex and ACP.
 This specifically applies to Light Armor underneath Heavy Armor.
 * Fixed a minor Foundry v0.9 compatibility warning.
 * Fixed an issue preventing the editing of power armor details.
+* Fixed an issue preventing the casting of certain spells.
+(Fixes #486)
 * The activate button for feats without an action type should now be visible.
 * The new NPC style sheet will now display all movement types at once, rather than use the main movement type style.
 * Vanguard aspects have been updated to include the appropriate skill point modifiers.